resourceguru/api-docs/endpoints/webhooks.md

-account_id | integer | The id of the account to which the Webhook belongs to. user_id | integer | The id of the user who created the Webhook. events | array | The events for the payloads to be sent to the Webhook payload url. secret | string | An optional secret used to create 'X-ResourceGuru-Key' and 'X-ResourceGuru-Signature' headers. created_at | timestamp | Created date and time in ISO 8601. updated_at | timestamp | Last updated date and time in ISO 8601.
+account_id | integer | The id of the account to which the Webhook belongs to. user_id | integer | The id of the user who created the Webhook. events | array | The events for the payloads to be sent to the Webhook payload url. created_at | timestamp | Created date and time in ISO 8601. updated_at | timestamp | Last updated date and time in ISO 8601.